City breaks for less than £250

 21 Preston, England

-Preston may be a small city, but it’s definitely one that is worth a visit.
+Preston may be a small city, but it’s definitely one with plenty of things to do, making it well worth a visit.
 Home to history, culture and amazing architecture, you’ll have plenty to discover during your break.
 Football fans can experience a stay at The Shankly Hotel Preston and make the most of the city by enjoying everything from afternoon tea and beautiful Victorian parks to one of England’s most fascinating stately homes.